RT @TradFestEd: Event Proposals Open for TradFest 2018 (26 Apr - 6 May '18) Strict deadline for return, Mon 4 Dec at 5pm. More details an…

 ’S ann le tachartas ùr togarrach - Cearcall Chaluim 2017 - a chuireas Bothan, an co-bhonn le Iomairt Ghàidhlig Dhùn Èideann, Seachdain na Gàidhlig gu dol am bliadhna.
 Mar urram do Chalum Chamshron nach maireann, a bha a' fuireach an Dùn Èideann fad mòran bhliadhnachan, bheir a' Bhan-Ìleach, Iseabail Nic an t-Sagairt, dhuinn òraid phoblach sa Ghàidhlig: 'Dè cho saor ’s a tha sinn an-diugh?'
-An dèidh na h-òraid, gheibhear glainne fìon' is cothrom faighinn a-staigh an asgaidh gu Bothan sònraichte sa Chanonsgait bho 2030.
+An dèidh na h-òraid, gheibhear glainne fìon' is cothrom faighinn a-staigh an asgaidh gu Bothan sònraichte le Gary West is caraidean sa Chanons Gait bho 2030.

 Bothan, in partnership with Iomairt Ghàidhlig Dhùn Èideann, will open this year's Seachdain na Gàidhlig with a stimulating new event - Cearcall Chaluim 2017.

 In honour of the late Calum Cameron, who lived for many years in Edinburgh, Iseabail Mactaggart from Islay will deliver a public lecture in Gaelic 'How free are we today?'
 A simultaneous audio translation in English will be available.
-There will be a wine reception afterwards and all those attending will also enjoy free entry to a special 'Bothan' in The Canonsgait Bar from 8.30pm.
+There will be a wine reception afterwards and all those attending will also enjoy free entry to a special 'Bothan' with Gary West and friends in The Canons Gait Bar from 8.30pm.

 If you are a Storytelling Centre Supporter, please select a full price ticket to book at the discounted rate.